 He was married to Edith Margaret.
 Please get in touch if you have any more details about William.

 My thanks to Vicki.

 Royal Munster Fusiliers

 October 31st 1918 aged 44

-There is an entry for Emily Carroll.
+There is an entry for Emily CARROLL.
 Wife of Henry who is in the same grave.
-She is burial record no. 2013 who died between 16th of May and the 23rdJuly 1919.
-Date not clear on the record.
+She is burial record no. 2013 who died on 4th January 1954 in Ivy Dene Nursing Home, York.